bitcoinfo/bitcoin-history/_pages/transcripts/JohnWolpert-ConsenSys-Consensus2018-CoinDesk.md

 {% include video id="b6hFmXjJgR4" provider="youtube" %}

-note: I've included my youtube copy here, rather than the original, because periscope videos are not easy to embed, and you can search through the transcript to a particular part of the discussion..
+note: I've included my youtube copy here, rather than the original, because periscope videos are not easy to embed, and you can search through the transcript (on youtube) to hear a particular part of the discussion.
 {: .notice}

 ## Pete Rizzo Interview with John Wolpert at Consensus 2018